Man with No Name: Concept and creation

 A Fistful of Dollars was directly adapted from Akira Kurosawa's Yojimbo (1961).
 It was the subject of a lawsuit by Yojimbo's producers.
 Yojimbo's protagonist, an unconventional rōnin (a samurai with no master) played by Toshiro Mifune, bears a striking resemblance to Eastwood's character: both are quiet, gruff, eccentric strangers with a strong but unorthodox sense of justice and extraordinary proficiency with a particular weapon (in Mifune's case, a katana; in Eastwood's, a revolver).

-Like Eastwood's western setting character, Mifune plays a rōnin with no name.
+Mifune plays a rōnin with no name.
 When pressed, he gives the pseudonym Sanjuro Kuwabatake (meaning "30-year-old mulberry field"), a reference to his age and something he sees through a window.
 The convention of hiding the character's arms from view is shared as well, with Mifune's character typically wearing his arms inside his kimono, leaving the sleeves empty.
 Prior to signing on to Fistful, Eastwood had seen Kurosawa's film and was impressed by the character.
 During filming, he did not emulate Mifune's performance beyond what was already in the script.
 He also insisted on removing some of the dialogue in the original script, making the character more silent and thus adding to his mystery.
 As the trilogy progressed, the character became even more silent and stoic.

 The "Man with No Name" sobriquet was actually applied after the films were made, and was a marketing device used by distributor United Artists to promote the three films together in the United States film market.
+The prints of the film were physically trimmed to remove all mention of his names.